VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

   * [pablo.js](http://pablojs.com)
   * [tablesort](http://tristen.ca/tablesort/demo/)
   * [pdf.js](https://mozilla.github.io/pdf.js/)
 * [webmention.io](https://webmention.io)
 * I mostly do the writing in Typora
   * I use Espanso to make writing the Hugo shortcodes less awful
 * I use squoosh or `convert` to make all the images .webp before uploading
+* Various spell checking tools that I don't really use often enough.
+Most recently I threw [vale.sh](https://vale.sh) at the site and caught a bunch of duplicate words words.

 If you're interested in the other things I've tried along the way, check out {{< button relref="posts/howimakeopguides" color="gradient-border2" >}} How I make OpGuides {{< /button >}}.